Sylvexia/personal_research/10-22 Personal Research.md

 # `KrnlGlobalOp`

-1. Modify the return type.
+1. Modify the memref return type.
 2. From multiple attribute, cast to value attribute, then modify the denseAttr.
 3. For each element, modify the type by type converter and its value.